highsidelabs/laravel-spapi/README.md

 ## Troubleshooting

-If you encounter an error like `String data, right truncated: 7 ERROR:  value too long for type character varying(255)`, it's probably because you're using Laravel's database cache, which by default has a 255-character limit on cache values.
+If you encounter an error like `String data, right truncated: 7 ERROR:  value too long for type character varying(255)`, it's probably because you're using Laravel's database cache, which by default has a 255-character limit on cache keys and values.
 This library has a migration available to fix this:

 ```bash
 $ php artisan vendor:publish --tag="spapi-database-cache"